Call Now Free Quote

 Mortar is engineered to be a sacrificial element in a masonry wall.
 It is supposed to be softer than the brick it surrounds.
 When thermal expansion, moisture cycling, or minor settlement creates stress in the wall, the mortar absorbs that stress - it cracks instead of the brick.

 When a contractor uses mortar that is harder than the brick, the stress equation reverses.
 The mortar transfers force into the brick, and the brick cracks.
 This is especially damaging at the mortar-brick interface, where shear forces concentrate.
-The result is spalling that appears right at the joint line - the brick face pops off in a strip along the mortar joint.
+The result is spalling that appears right at the joint line: the brick face pops off in a strip along the mortar joint.
+BIA Technical Note 3A documents the brick material property thresholds that govern this failure mode.

 Type S on Residential Walls: A Common Mistake

-Type S mortar (approximately 1,800 PSI compressive strength) is designed for below-grade applications, retaining walls, and areas subject to lateral pressure.
-It is frequently misapplied on above-grade residential walls where Type N (approximately 750 PSI) is the correct choice.
+Type S mortar (minimum compressive strength of 1,800 PSI per ASTM C270) is designed for below-grade applications, retaining walls, and areas subject to lateral pressure.
+It is frequently misapplied on above-grade residential walls where Type N at 750 PSI minimum is the correct choice.

 The error is understandable but costly.
-Contractors who primarily do new construction often default to Type S because it sets faster, achieves higher bond strength, and feels “stronger.”
+Contractors who primarily do new construction often default to Type S because it sets faster and achieves higher bond strength.
 On a new wall with new brick, the mismatch may not manifest for years.
-On a tuckpointing job where the existing brick is already 50 to 100 years old and somewhat weathered, using Type S mortar can cause visible spalling within 2 to 5 years.
+On a tuckpointing job where the existing brick is already 50 to 100 years old, using Type S mortar can cause visible spalling within 2 to 5 years.

 Portland Cement on Pre-1920 Homes